 Littering the environment has a negative impact on our planet and damages areas where we live, work, and play.
-According to Stone Circle, an environmental education program, there are ten primary sources of litter.
+According to the JB Green Team, an environmental education program, there are ten primary sources of litter.
 Some of these sources directly relate to what people do while others come from manufacturing or commercial sources.

 |Who Does It||What It Affects|

 |Pedestrians||Deliberately dropping garbage in the streets and gutters|

 |Truck Haulers||Refuse that litters public streets by unsecured loads|

 |Human Element||Littering at parks|

 |Entertainment Events||Large amounts of waste, hard to control or collect|

 |Illegal||Litter that is illegal whether by the public or the commercial community|